Physics, Engineering Physics & Astronomy

 "Nanorobots, carbon nanotube sensors, quantum computers and microfluidic cell sorters: I'm fascinated by the possible applications of new technologies like these and I also love learning how they work down to the most fundamental level.
 The Engineering Physics graduate program at Queen's allows me to combine these two interests.
 In my study of nano-electromechanical systems, I can continue learning about the strange and wonderful world of quantum mechanics while acquiring practical technical skills in the design of devices that may someday improve an aspect of four lives”

 Jennifer Campbell Ph.D. candidate & 2012 3MT winner

 The Department of Physics at Queen’s University is one of the leading Canadian research institutes in Physics, Engineering Physics and Astronomy.
-Our faculty includes high-profile, world-class physicists who work on cutting edge areas of theoretical, applied and experimental physics.
+Our faculty includes high-profile, world-class physicists who work on cutting edge areas of theoretical, computational, applied and experimental physics.

 Career paths – employment opportunities

 Students in the Astrophysics and Astronomy program have the opportunity to carry out observations at astronomical facilities in New Mexico, Hawaii, India, Australia and the Canary Islands.
 Students in the experimental particle astrophysics group carry out research at SNOLAB, the underground science laboratory near Sudbury, Ontario.

 For a select group of students, we allow accelerated entry to the Ph.D. program after one year in the Master’s program.